 Agia Kyriaki is in the south of the island, 14km from Plaka.
-The beach is made of sand and fine pebbles and there are beach bars, cafes and restaurants that prepare some fine Greek cuisine.
+The beach is made of sand and fine pebbles and there is a beach bar and a restaurant that prepare some fine Greek cuisine.
 The high, rugged cliffs that provide the scenery give this beach a feeling of seclusion.
 And along with the emerald, clear water it truly is an amazing landscape.
-There are sunbeds and umbrellas and trees for shade and it’s easily reached by bus or car.
+There are sunbeds and umbrellas and trees for shade and it’s easily reached by car.
 It’s a good beach for families and there are also private coves with attract naturists.

 On an island as small as Milos, it won’t be hard to find a beach that perfect for what you’re looking for.
 Whether that’s swimming, exploring or simply relaxing.
 Milos has some of the best beaches in Greece.